Floating is about everything that you won't be doing.

-2. If anything, only have a snack in the hour before floating because eating will activate your digestive system and not allow your body to rest
+2. If anything, only have a snack in the hour before floating – eating will activate your digestive system and not allow your body to fully rest

-3. Remove your contacts before floating – because this will increase your eye comfort during your float
+3. Some guests choose to remove their contacts before floating – this can increase eye comfort during the float

 4. Don’t drink caffeine before floating – caffeine is a stimulant and this counteracts the process of rest and relaxation